masc-ucsc/docs/docs/pyrope/01-introduction.md

     - Hot-Reload support, powerful assertions
     - Allows Pyrope 2 Verilog, edit Verilog, Verilog 2 Pyrope, edit Pyrope...
     - Static checks as long as they not produce false positives
+    - Constructs to support pipelining
+* Some features not common in other HDLs
+    - Synthesizable object system with runtime polymorphism
+    - Immutable objects
+    - Global type inference

 ## Hello World